DroidDrone/DroidDrone/README.md

 ![Channels map](https://github.com/IvanSchulz/DroidDrone/blob/master/Resources/Screenshots/Scr_channels_map.jpg?raw=true)

-The channels mapping in your FC (AERT, TAER etc. in your receiver tab) is automatically recognized.
+The channels mapping in your FC is automatically recognized.

 **Note that every time before connect the control app you need to move all sticks and switches on your transmitter to correctly recognize all channels.
 Some channels can only work as two position switches via USB.**

-**Please only use the DroidDrone if your drone has a GPS and return to home (GPS rescue) works correctly.
-It's recommended to configure a switch for this in the Modes tab.**
+**Please only use the DroidDrone if your drone has a GPS and return to home/launch (GPS rescue) works correctly.
+It's recommended to configure a switch for this mode.**

-**For your first flight you should use Angle or GPS Hold mode, only when everything is running smoothly you can switch to Acro.**
+**For your first flight you should use Angle/Stabilize or position Hold mode, only when everything is running smoothly you can switch to Acro.**

 The Flight App can run as a service when your screen turned off.
 **The Control app must always be in the foreground.
 If it is not in the foreground or screen will be turned off then it causes a failsafe.**